eaustin6/Packer-and-Extractor-of-Google-Drive/Readme.md

 <p><b>
 ~~~<br>
 /gdrive/Shared drives/SHARED DRIVE NAME1/ # As the Source <br>
-/gdrive/Shared drives/SHARED DRIVE NAME2/ #As the Destination or,<br>
+/gdrive/Shared drives/SHARED DRIVE NAME2/ #As the Destination <br>
 Use My Drive as a destination:<br>
 /gdrive/My Drive/ <br>
+This Option is under development and will be released in v2.2.2!
+You can still use it.
 ~~~
 </b></p>
 <h2>〽️Variables Used</h2>